alexislours/crcpedia/tables/ItemParam.md

 **Hashed string**: CaptureGardeningIcon u8

-**Notes**: Used for generating gardening??? icons.
-Maybe Leif shop icons.
+**Notes**: Used for generating gardening icons, which are most likely Leif shop icons.
 No effect on gameplay

 **Versions**: